 Worried that the Soviet Union would soon dominate the whole of Korea as well, the US proposed splitting it into two zones.
 Days before the war closed, the two nations agreed to split control of postwar Korea along the 38th parallel, putting Seoul in the American half.
 The idea, of course, was to later unify it under a newly established government.

 In 1948, Two Governments Were Formed In The Two Zones

-Initially, idea was to have the whole of Korea unified under one government when it was split in the wake of WWII, except the occupying US and Soviet forces couldn't agree if said government would be capitalist and democratic or communist.
+Initially, the idea was to unify Korea under one government when it was split in the wake of WWII.
+However, the occupying US and Soviet forces couldn't agree if said government would be capitalist and democratic or communist.
 Notably, Korea had never been either before, only having experience as a caste-based monarchy and a subservient colony, respectively.